-For those of you still confused about all the Fuji X Series camera models available, here is a quick table that I made for myself to make sense of it all (for me).
+For those of you still confused about all the Fuji X Series camera models available, here is (what started as a quick) table that I made for myself to make sense of it all (for me).

 You should also read the article by Zach Arias to get a very good overview.

-- The X100‘s are a different animal than the rest.
+- The X100‘s (and X70) are a different animal than the rest.
 I won’t go into detail here.
 Search the Internet for tons of reviews.

-- Tons of people love the X-Pro1 even though it is outdated.
+- Tons of people love the X-Pros.
 Search the Internet for reviews on why.

-- The X-E is very close to the X-Pro1 but with an EVF instead of the hybrid viewfinder and is smaller than the X-Pro1.
-Some like it smaller and some like the larger size.
+- The X-E is very close to the X-Pros but with an EVF instead of the hybrid viewfinder and is smaller than the X-Pros.
+Some like smaller and some like the larger size.
 The X-E2 received significant upgrades in hardware and software that make it very similar to the X-T’s.

 - The X-T‘s have their viewfinders above the lens (traditional DSLR design) instead of on the left (rangefinder design).
 Here is a comparison.
 This makes no difference to me, but is important to some other people.
 The X-T1 accepts the fastest SD card currently on the market.
 The idea for this is to replace the need for huge buffers in the camera with SD cards that can write the files faster off the buffer.

-- The best viewfinders can be found in the latest X100T, X-E2, X-T1 and X-T10 with the X-T1 having the largest of the bunch (which is great for glasses).
+- The best viewfinders can be found in the latest X100T/F, X-E, X-T1/2 and X-T10/20 with the X-T1/2 having the largest of the bunch (which is great for those who wear glasses like me).

 - The older X100S and X-E1 also have 2MP EVFs, but are reported to be not as fast as the above cameras.